klalicki/portfolio-builder/README.md

 Select your repository from the list of repositories.
 On the next page, you can set a site name - this will become part of your site's URL as sitename.netlify.app.
 You can change this later as well.

 Click the deploy button at the bottom of the screen, and Netlify will start building your site.
 This will probably take about a minute to complete.
 Once it is complete you will have a live URL for your site.

+### GitHub Pages

+_Note: this method requires that you do not currently have a site hosted at `username.github.io`.
+If you do, you will need to use Netlify instead._

+To start, make a copy of this repository by clicking the "Use this template" button.
+This will create a new repository in your account with the same files and folders as this one.

+You will need to name the repository `username.github.io`, where `username` is your GitHub username.

+Go into 'Settings' on the repository, and scroll down to the 'GitHub Pages' section.
+Under 'Build and deployment', change the 'Source' to 'GitHub Actions'.

+Still in the Settings tab: On the left side, click 'Actions', then 'General'.
+Make sure 'Actions permissions' is set to 'Allow all actions and reusable workflows'.

+Go to 'Actions' in the top tab bar, click 'Deploy Astro site to Pages' on the left, and then click 'Run workflow'.
+Select 'main' as the branch.
+This will deploy the site to GitHub Pages.
+This will probably take about a minute to complete.Once it is complete you will have a live URL for your site, which will be `https://username.github.io`.

 ## Starting Codespaces